benmajor/jQuery-Touch-Events/README.md

 Requirements:
 -------------
 The library works with jQuery 1.7.0+.
 All major browsers have been tested without problem.

-It should be noted that since 17.x.x, Google Chrome reports support for touch-based events, even if the device itself doesn't.
-This cause a rewrite of our sniffing technique, as the library was firing touch events which were supported by the browser, but no the client's hardware.
-It will be necessary to monitor the situation in the future, as there is currently an option switch to disable support for touch events in desktop versions of Chrome.
-Please make thorough tests when debugging in Chrome under Windows 8.
+The library is not compatible with jQuery > 1.7.

 License:
 --------